The Old Guard (franchise): The Old Guard (2020)

 The Old Guard was released on July 10, 2020, on Netflix and has been receiving generally positive reviews from critics, with praise for the action sequences and Theron's performance.

 In March 2017, Skydance Media picked up the rights to adapt the comic The Old Guard into a film, with Rucka's contract stipulating that a major scene highlighting the romance between the characters Joe and Nicky from the comic book must also be in the film adaptation.

 In July 2018, they hired Gina Prince-Bythewood to direct with Rucka adapting his comic book to screenplay and Skydance's David Ellison, Dana Goldberg and Don Granger producing.
 With a budget of about $70 million, Prince-Bythewood became the first black woman to direct a big-budget comic book film.
 In March 2019, Netflix picked up worldwide rights to the film and agreed to finance it with Skydance.
 Charlize Theron joined the film and also co-producing with Beth Kono, A.J.
 Dix, Marc Evans.
 KiKi Layne was confirmed to star in the film after Netflix picked up the rights.

 The Old Guard 2 (2025)

 It was reported on January 27, 2021 that Netflix had greenlit a sequel.
 On August 26, it was announced that Victoria Mahoney would replace Prince-Bythewood as director for the sequel.
 Theron, Layne, Schoenaerts, Kenzari, Marinelli, Ngo, and Ejiofor are to reprise their respective roles from the original movie.
-In June 2022, Uma Thurman and Henry Golding were cast in undisclosed roles.
+In June 2022, Uma Thurman and Henry Golding were cast in undisclosed roles later revealed to be as Discord and Tuah respectively.